-It’s important to note that with more sessions comes more success.
-While most counselors offer an average of 12 sessions as a standard therapeutic plan, 65.6% of the cases are completed within 20 sessions and an additional 22.3% within 50 sessions.
+It’s important to note that more sessions equals more success.
+While most counselors offer an average of 12 sessions as a standard therapeutic plan, 65.6% of the cases are completed within 20 sessions, and an additional 22.3% within 50 sessions.

 What this high marriage counseling success rate tells us is that, while marriage counseling takes work and dedication, it is highly effective for most couples.

-What’s also important to note is that not only are couples finding success with counseling, but 98% of partners find therapy a good or excellent experience.
-The value of counseling might be a large driving factor for couples struggling in their relationship to contact a professional.
+What’s also important to note is that not only are couples finding success with counseling, but 98% of partners find therapy a good to excellent experience.
+The value of counseling statistics might provide a strong driving factor for couples struggling with their relationship to contact a professional.